Grelot/blog/content/articles/rna-seq/index.md

 ## RNA molecules

-**Ribonucleic Acid (RNA)**, unlike Dexoyribonucleic Acid (DNA) is not a long double-stranded molecule.
+**Ribonucleic Acid (RNA)**, unlike Desoxyribonucleic Acid (DNA) is not a long double-stranded molecule.
 While DNA function is the long-term storage of genetic information and its transmission to new organisms, RNA is used to transcribe the genetic information within the organism.
 While DNA is self-replicating and has a very stable molecular structure, whereas RNA is synthesized from DNA and is highly reactive.
 RNA is constantly produced, used, degraded and recycled.
 The overall activity involving RNA is referred to as *gene expression*.

 There are different types of RNA:
 * Ribosomal RNA (rRNA): Constitute the ribosome, agent of translation of the transcript.